Octopus Cloud is the hosted version of Octopus Deploy.

-We designed Octopus Cloud and self-hosted Octopus to provide the same functionality; however, there are some minor differences, for instance, with Octopus Cloud, we're responsible for taking backups, automatically upgrading the service, and maintaining and monitoring the underlying systems.
-For security reasons some of the configuration and diagnostic functionality has been limited in Octopus Cloud.
+We designed Octopus Cloud and self-hosted Octopus to provide the same functionality; however, with Octopus Cloud we responsible for backups, automatically upgrading the service, and maintaining and monitoring the underlying systems.

 Getting Started with Octopus CloudStart free trial